 Include keywords: Incorporating commonly searched words in your web content is important for your SEO strategy.
 SEO, or search engine optimization, is the process of optimizing sites to help elevate their rankings on search engines, like Google or Bing.
 Doing keyword research helps you identify highly searched terms by your target market and provides insight into what questions or issues they want answered.
 The benefits of this type of research include finding the relevant words and long-tail phrases that can be included throughout your content online to help optimize your webpages.
 Insert your keywords in all aspects of your web content, such as the alt text for your images and the meta description of your site.

 Add features: Depending on your product or service, you’ll want to offer the right features to appeal to your target audience.
-If you’re building a website on Wix, you’ll find different solutions for every business need.
+If you’re building a website on Wix, you’ll find different solutions and technology trends for every business need.
 Wix Bookings is an online scheduling platform where business owners can host sessions and manage services, let clients make appointments whenever they choose and more.
 If you’re looking to build an eCommerce business, the Wix eCommerce platform is helpful when setting up an online store.
 This feature includes everything from product and cart pages to secure payment solutions.
 Getting a virtual phone number for your company streamlines the process of making and receiving business calls in a more professional way.
 Just simply link your new business number to your current cell phone, providing customers with a dedicated line on the same device.
 Perhaps your business has the potential to attract clients around the world, which means you’ll need to build a multilingual website that speaks to all of your visitors in their language.

 06. Promote your brand